 Nidia Flores Bayne, Treasurer

 Nidia’s passion is to see dramatic advancement and improvement in people and communities.
 She brings over 25 years of business experience to her practice in retirement planning and wealth management.
-Her professional background includes serving as New Product Development Engineer and Latin American Accounts Manager at Motorola and Director of Operations of the Boston Higher Education Resource Center.
-Nidia received a Bachelor of Science Degree in Materials Science Engineering from the Massachusetts Institute of Technology and a Master of Business Administration Degree from MIT’s Sloan School.
+Her professional background includes serving as New Product Development Engineer and Latin American Accounts Manager at Motorola, and Director of Operations of the Boston Higher Education Resource Center.
+Nidia received a Bachelor of Science in Materials Science Engineering from the Massachusetts Institute of Technology and a Master of Business Administration from MIT’s Sloan School.